Quantum Secure Authentication with Color Centers in Diamond: Acknowledgements

 \section{Acknowledgements}

-Funding for this project was provided by the German Federal Ministry of Education and Research (BMBF, project QPIS, No. 16KISQ032K; project DINOQUANT 13N14921, ERC StG project QUREP of the EC, No. 851810).
+Funding for this prject was provided by the German Federal Ministry of Education and Research (BMBF, project QPIS, No. 16KISQ032K, QPIS.2, No. KIS6GCQ020; ERC StG Grant QUREP of the EC, No. 851810, ERC Con.
+Grant HyperGraph, No. 101171255).